-- Cost accounting: This accounting type is specifically focused on the companies that have an industrial nature.
+- Cost Accounting: This accounting type is specifically focused on companies that have an industrial nature.
 This accounting takes care of the analysis of unit costs of production.
-Analysing the sales and the general production process that a company carries out.
+Analyzing the sales and the general production process that a company carries out.

 - Tax accounting: This accounting focuses on registering and preparing reports about tax returns and tax payments.

-- Management accounting: It is a bigger form of cost accounting as it records all the financial and economic information of a company.
-It makes the long term and short term finance -related decisions.
+- Management Accounting: It is a bigger form of cost accounting as it records all the financial and economic information of a company.
+It makes long-term and short-term finance-related decisions.